JoshCheek/2048-bot/Readme.md

 The heuristic
 -------------

-It's not very good.
-I had a version earlier that awarded it points for sequences of ascending tiles.
-I think reconsidering that might be a good way to improve it significantly.
+I've tried a number of different things now.
+The one that seems to work best is to give it points for ascending sequences.
+Otherwise it's too inclined to let the big tiles go to the middle.

 The heuristic bot